Last Updated on by

 By placing the crunched data in a visual context, it becomes much easier for people to understand.
 This is the USP of Data visualization.
 By placing the information in a graphical format, the information is communicated clearly and efficiently.
 It is the final step in the Data analytics ladder.
 Some of the popular and important tools used for Data visualization are:

-Tableau is a data visualization tool which helps businesses to understand and comprehend data in a graphical format within a span of few minutes.
+Tableau is a data visualization tool that helps businesses to understand and comprehend data in a graphical format within a span of a few minutes.
 It’s simple to operate but has a quite robust architecture.
 Tableau helps businesses to create interactive and dynamic dashboards.
 By filtering out uninteresting data topics, a user can save plenty of time and resources.
 The two major products from Tableau company are Tableau Desktop and Tableau Server.

 D3 allows businesses to bind complex data to a Document Object Model (DOM) and then apply Big Data-Driven transformations to the document.
 By its efficient manipulation of the document based on data, D3 helps to resolve complex problems.